-The Department of Architecture at the University of Washington in Seattle is seeking a post-doctoral research scholar to conduct advanced research on the environmental impact of novel carbon storing materials and innovative building systems.
-The position is part of an ARPA-e funded, collaborative research project involving the Carbon Leadership Forum, the Integrated Design Lab and the Center for International Trade in Forest Products.
-The project will develop life cycle assessment (LCA) models of novel, carbon-storing building materials and building components resulting in open source publishing and tool development.
-The project will provide an opportunity to develop LCA methods and tools for comparative analysis at the material and building scale, including dynamic LCA, spatio-temporal analysis, and treatment of biogenic materials alongside a multi-disciplinary team.
+The Department of Architecture at the University of Washington in Seattle is seeking a post-doctoral research scholar to conduct advanced research on the environmental impact of buildings and building materials.
+The position is part of an Alfred P. Sloan Foundation funded research project led by the Carbon Leadership Forum.
+The project will develop a database of whole building life cycle assessment (WBLCA) models in collaboration with architecture and engineering firms across North America.
+The database will be used to generate North American building baselines figures along with analysis of model variability and uncertainty.
 The position is based in Seattle WA, has a duration of 2 years with a possible extension to 4 years.
 The post-doctoral scholar will be working under the supervision of Kate Simonen.

 The review process is competitive and based on academic record.
 Applicants should submit cover letter, full CV and any other materials detailing academic and professional experience as well as research interests to firstname.lastname@example.org.
 Candidates interested in this position are encouraged to contact Prof. Kate Simonen or Stephanie Carlisle with any questions.
 Review of applications will start on 07/01/2022 but will remain open until the position is filled.

-- Candidates are required to have a PhD in Engineering, Material Science, Architecture, Environmental Science or a related field.
+- Candidates are required to have a PhD in Architecture, Engineering, Environmental Science, or a related field.
 Foreign equivalents will be accepted.

-- Highly-motivated and independent researcher with a demonstrated record of scholarship and technical expertise in life cycle assessment (LCA), including but not limited to LCA modeling, life cycle inventory (LCI) data management, statistics and data science.
+- Highly-motivated and independent researcher with a demonstrated record of scholarship in Life Cycle Assessment and Building Technology, including but not limited to material science and engineering, data science and statistical analysis.

 - Good communication and writing skills.